cloudwalk/brlc-multisig/docs/documentation.md

 ### [`MultiSigWalletUpgradeable.sol`](../contracts/MultiSigWalletUpgradeable.sol)

 Function `initialize` - initializes the contract with the selected parameters.
-Sets the owners of the multisig, number of required approvals and the expiration time (10 days by default).
+Sets the owners of the multi-signature wallet, number of required approvals and the expiration time (10 days by default).

 <ul>
     <li>Reverts if the array of owners is empty.</li>